Harassment and Discrimination

 The University does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information or other protected classes under the law.
 Such discrimination is unlawful.

-Harassment based on one of the factors listed above is verbal or physical conduct or conduct using technology that is so severe or pervasive that it has the purpose or effect of unreasonably interfering with an individual’s work performance or educational program participation, or that creates an intimidating, hostile, or offensive work or educational environment.
+Harassment based on the actual or perceived factors listed above is verbal or physical conduct or conduct using technology that is so severe or pervasive that it has the purpose or effect of unreasonably interfering with an individual’s work performance or educational program participation, or that creates an intimidating, hostile, or offensive work or educational environment.

 Should a student-athlete be accused of sexual harassment or misconduct, consultation with the Dean’s Office will occur.
 Based on the University’s investigation, a decision of eligibility for continued participation will be rendered.
 Following the University’s findings, a final decision of athletic eligibility will be rendered.